event4u-app/data-helpers/starlight/src/content/docs/helpers/config-helper.md

 description: Universal configuration helper with automatic framework detection
 ---

-ConfigHelper is a universal configuration helper that automatically detects your framework (Laravel, Symfony, or plain PHP) and loads the appropriate configuration with dot-notation access.
+ConfigHelper is a universal configuration helper that automatically detects your framework (Laravel, Symfony or plain PHP) and loads the appropriate configuration with dot-notation access.

 ## Quick Example